kellykohlleffel/genai-rag-snowflake/README.md

 * This will show you the complete results of the 2 transformations that you just ran

 ### STEP 6: Create the a Streamlit app and build a Visit Assistant Chatbot
-* Open a new Streamlit application in Snowflake Snowflake (left gray navigation under Projects)
+* Open a New Streamlit application in Snowflake Snowflake (left gray navigation under Projects)
 * Highlight the "hello world" Streamlit code and delete it
-* Click Run to clear the preview area
+* Click Run to clear the preview pane
 * Copy and paste the [**Streamlit code**](02-streamlit-code.py) in the Streamlit editor

 ### Step 7: Have some fun checking out the travel assistant features and creating prompts for unique visits
-* Test the streamlit application with your questions
+* Test the streamlit application with your own prompts or check out the sample prompts in the lab guide